Cahya Mata Sarawak: History

 In 2014, CMSB worked with Germany-based Christian Pfeiffer Maschinenfabrik GmbH to develop a new cement grinding plant in Mambong.
 On 22 September 2014, first ferrosilicon slab was successfully produced by OM Materials ferrosilicon and manganese ferroalloys Smelter at Similajau Industrial Park.
 In 2015, CMSB increased its stake in the OM Materials ferroalloys plant in Samalaju by 5%.
 In 2016, CMSB subsidiary PPES Works (Sarawak) Sdn Bhd was involved in the construction of Datuk Temenggong Abang Kipali bin Abang Akip Interchange at Petra Jaya, Kuching.
 In 2017, CMSB collaborated with Leburaya Borneo Utara on using water jets and pressure bars in constructions of Pan Borneo Highway.
 On 9 March 2018, CMSB, Ibraco Berhad and the HELP Education Group signed an agreement to establish Tunku Putra-HELP International School (TPHIS).
-In the same year, CMS Cement Industries Sdn Bhd collaborate with UNIMAS Holdings Sdn Bhd on the development of the concrete made from Portland Limestone Cement and Portland Composite Cement.
+In the same year, CMS Cement Industries Sdn Bhd collaborated with UNIMAS Holdings Sdn Bhd on the development of concrete made from Portland limestone cement and Portland composite cement.

+In October 2022, Cahya Mata Sarawak changed its logo.